 With medical marijuana still a heated topic of discussion, we thought now would be a good time to discuss some of the basics surrounding how medical marijuana laws apply to teens and the minority of states that allow it.
 To help, we have gathered five basic things every teen and their parents should know about it below.

 1. Which states?
 There are many states where marijuana is still considered an illegal substance and you can be arrested no matter what the reason you have it is.
-States that do allow medical marijuana include California, Delaware, Oregon, Washington, Colorado, Arizona, Maine, Maryland*, Michigan, Montana, Nevada, New Jersey, New Mexico, Rhode Island, Vermont, Alaska, Hawaii and the District of Columbia.
+States that do allow medical marijuana include Arkansas, California, Delaware, Florida, Oregon, Washington, Colorado, Arizona, Maine, Maryland*, Michigan, Montana, Nevada, New Jersey, New Mexico, North Dakota, Rhode Island, Vermont, Alaska, Hawaii and the District of Columbia.
 Even in these states, you need a doctor’s prescription or recommendation for marijuana and cannot smoke it in public.

 3. Can pot help with anxiety?
 Because marijuana can be calming, many prescriptions are written for those who have anxiety and other mental disorders.
 It is extremely advisable to use caution before pursuing this route.
 The Berkeley Parents Network warns against this because the THC in marijuana can actually trigger psychosis in normal people, or feeling of extreme paranoia.
 They also discuss how tobacco and alcohol can also be calming but are not recommended for minors or even adults.
 They also reference studies that show that cannabis use can affect brain development in younger people.
 Several states’ medical marijuana laws prohibit doctors from prescribing or recommending medical marijuana for mental or anxiety disorders.